smb374/my-async-rs/book/src/layer/trd/work_stealing.md

     }
 }
 ```

 - `schedule`, `reschedule`: First push the task to be scheduled into the injector channel, then use the notifier to broadcast `Message::HaveTasks` to workers.
 - `shutdown`: First use `notifier` to broadcast `Message::Close`.
-The use `wait_group` to wait all the threads run to the point before exit, an then we join all the threads.
+The use `wait_group` to wait all the threads run to the point before exit, and then we join all the threads.

 ### Initialization

 ```rust
 fn new(size: usize) -> (Spawner, Self) {
     // 1.